 - 11:14 This man will explain how you and everyone in your home3 can be saved.’4

 - 11:15 Well, as I started to talk to the group, the Holy Spirit came and entered everyone in the house.
 It reminded me of the first time the Spirit came to us.

 - 11:16 Then I remembered something the Lord said: ‘John baptizes people with water.
 But you’re going to get baptized with the Holy Spirit.’

 - 11:17 So here’s the question.
 If God gave those non-Jewish people the same gift he gave us when we put our faith in the Lord Jesus Christ, who was I to stand in God’s way?”

 - 11:18 When Peter’s critics heard that, they shut up.
 When they finally spoke again, it was to praise God for what Peter reported.
 They said, “My goodness.
 God is inviting even the non-Jews to reject their sinful way of living.5 He’s giving them eternal life, too.”

 First Church of Non-Jews Welcome

-- 11:19 When tradition-minded Jews started persecuting the Jewish followers of Jesus in Jerusalem, many believers left the city.
+- 11:19 When tradition-minded Jews, because of Stephen, started persecuting Jewish followers of Jesus in Jerusalem, many believers left the city.
 Some went to Phoenicia.6 Others went to the island of Cyprus.
 Some went to the city of Antioch in Syria.7 They took the story of Jesus with them.
 But they told it to no one but Jews.8

-- 11:20 There were exceptions: Jewish followers of Jesus from the Mediterranean islands of Cyprus and Cyrene.
+- 11:20 There were exceptions: Jewish followers of Jesus from Cyrene in northern Africa and from the Mediterranean island of Cyprus.
 When they arrived in Antioch, they started telling the Jesus story to non-Jews.9

 - 11:21 Clearly, God was helping them because many non-Jews believed the stories about Jesus.
 So these non-Jews put their faith in Jesus and decided to follow him as their Lord.